EngreitzLab/eQTLEnrichment/README.md

     - **envDir:** directory with conda environments (should point to `workflow/envs`)
     - **methodsTable:** path to methods config file (see below for specifications)
     - **GTExVariants:** path to file of fine-mapped GTEx variants, with following columns and no header.
 If using a file with another format, edit the column numbers and filtering strategy specified in the rule `filter_all_variants` in `workflow/rules/preprocessing.smk`.
-      - chromosome:      chromosome (autosomes only)
+      - *chromosome:*      chromosome (autosomes only)
-      - start:   start position of variant (0-indexed)
+      - *start:*   start position of variant (0-indexed)
-      - end:     end position of variant (0-indexed)
+      - *end:*     end position of variant (0-indexed)
-      - variant: unique variant identifier in hg19 (chr:pos:ref:alt)
+      - *variant:* unique variant identifier in hg19 (chr:pos:ref:alt)
-      - variant_hg38:    unique variant identifier in hg38 (chr:pos:ref:alt)
+      - *variant_hg38:*    unique variant identifier in hg38 (chr:pos:ref:alt)
-      - allele1: reference allele
+      - *allele1:* reference allele
-      - allele2: alternate allele
+      - *allele2:* alternate allele
-      - cohort:  GWAS cohort
+      - *cohort:*  GWAS cohort
-      - method:  fine-mapping method used
+      - *method:*  fine-mapping method used
-      - tissue:  name of tissue where gene expression was measured
+      - *tissue:*  name of tissue where gene expression was measured
-      - gene:    name of gene of interest for cis-eQTLs
+      - *gene:*    name of gene of interest for cis-eQTLs (Ensembl ID)
-      - maf:     allele frequency of the minor allele in cohort
+      - *maf:*     allele frequency of the minor allele in cohort
-      - beta_marginal:   marginal association effect size from linear mixed model
+      - *beta_marginal:*   marginal association effect size from linear mixed model
-      - se_marginal:     standard error on marginal association effect size from linear mixed model
+      - *se_marginal: *    standard error on marginal association effect size from linear mixed model
-      - z:       test statistic for marginal association
+      - *z:*       test statistic for marginal association
-      - pip:     posterior probability of association from fine-mapping
+      - *pip:*     posterior probability of association from fine-mapping
-      - cs_id:   ID of 95% credible set (-1 indicates that variant is not in a 95% CS)
+      - *cs_id:*   ID of 95% credible set (-1 indicates that variant is not in a 95% CS)
-      - beta_posterior:  posterior expectation of true effect size
+      - *beta_posterior:*  posterior expectation of true effect size
-      - sd_posterior:    posterior standard deviation of true effect size
+      - *sd_posterior:*    posterior standard deviation of true effect size
     - **bgVariants:** path to file of common background variants, with no header and columns `chr`, `start`, `end`, `rsid`.
 We downloaded this data from: https://alkesgroup.broadinstitute.org/LDSCORE/baseline_v1.1_hg38_annots/
     - **nBGVariants:** number of variants in above file
     - **chrSizes:** path to chromosome sizes file for genome build you are using